 From ticket prices to food and drink plus live entertainment, here is our guide to getting Tokyo baseball tickets / Yomiuri Giants Tokyo Dome tickets, plus what to expect at the ground >

-22. Kiddyland Harajuku
+20. Kiddyland in Harajuku

 A top Tokyo toy shop, Harajuku Kiddyland has four floors of fun and is a carnival of cute kawaii goods and comic book characters like Doraemon, Studio Ghibli and Sanrio.